 In terms of weather-related risk, the majority of the company's book of business is in personal lines property/ casualty and commercial farm/ranch lines property products.
 While American Family brand distribution is centralized within 19 states-primarily in the Midwest and Pacific.
-The AmFam Group is actively distributing products all 50 states and is exposed to a wide range of weather-related perils.
+AmFam is actively distributing products in all 50 states and is exposed to a wide range of weather-related perils.

-AmFam Group has not specifically linked any perils, coverages, or limitations to climate change; however, we recognize that climate change can impact the frequency or severity of weather events and have taken steps to minimize losses.
-These include moratoriums on writing certain coverages when a peril is imminent and increased deductibles for certain perils in geographic locations susceptible to that peril.
+AmFam has not specifically linked any perils, coverages, or limitations to climate change; however, we recognize that climate change can impact the frequency or severity of weather events and have taken steps to minimize losses.
+To safeguard both our customers and our company, we have implemented measures to manage potential risks.
+These include temporarily pausing the issuance of certain coverages when a peril is imminent and adjusting deductibles in areas more vulnerable to specific risks.